How to feel energised when you’re exhausted

 Eating more regularly throughout the day is a simple change you can make today.
 The NHS recommends having meals and healthy snacks every three to four hours rather than eating larger meals less often to increase energy levels.

 Going for a walk or cycle may be the last thing you feel like doing, but starting regular exercise will actually give you more energy in the long run.
-Begin with a relaxed 15 minute walk or a gentle swim to get yourself moving and build up to the recommended 2.5 hours of moderate aerobic exercise a week.
+Begin with a relaxed 15 minute walk to get yourself moving and build up to the recommended 2.5 hours of moderate aerobic exercise a week.

 Going to bed an hour later than you should will soon add up and drain your body of vital energy.
 Reset your body clock by going to bed and getting up at the same time each day, aiming for eight hours sleep each night and avoiding napping during the day.
 Make sure you switch off your phone at least an hour before going to sleep, as the blue light from the screen can disrupt your natural sleep cycle.

 Stress is the worst for getting back to health after a spate of illness, so avoid it if you can.
 Find something that relaxes you, whether it’s taking a bath, listening to music, doing yoga or spending an evening on zoom with your friends.